lenaschimmel/veml6040-rs/README.md

 - Read the blue channel measurement.
 - Read the white channel measurement.
 - Read measurement of all channels at once.

+## The fork
+- In the original driver, `read_all_channels` did not work, so I fixed it with a work-around
+- There's a branch that uses `std::Error`.
+This makes it depend on `std`, but allows much easier error-handling, for example with `anyhow`
+- Wrapper around the driver
+  - Returns absolute brightness in lux
+  - Adds automatic exposure setting
+    - increases or decreases the exposure until the reading is within a safe range
+    - remembers the previous exposure setting as a starting point for the next measurement

 ## The device